FatihKoz/DisposableSpecial/README.md

 Admins can delete and re-assing monthy flights of users, there is a button for this at user profile (of Disposable Theme).
 You can check the code and use the same route/button in your own theme too.

+As an additional option, admins can select "Always Return to Home" (_which will try to find flights returning to base/home airport for each even leg_) and "Last Flight Returns Home" (_which will try to return home for the last assignment of month_).
+As one can expect, both options can not run at the same time and this logic will not work with odd number of assignment flights (_like 3,5,7 etc._)

 ## Duplicating Module Blades/Views

 Technically all blade files should work with your template but they are mainly designed for Bootstrap v5.* compatible themes.
 So if something looks weird in your template then you need to edit the blades files.
 I kindly suggest copying/duplicating them under your theme folder and do your changes there, directly editing module files will only make updating harder for you.